 The Jamaican black castor oil has the same extraction process, but the seed is first roasted and then pressed.
 The ashes of the roasted castor seeds are then added to the oil which is why it is black in appearance.
 It’s more alkaline based compared to pure castor oil, hence ideal for normal hair types.

 As mentioned before, castor oil is thick, therefore making it hard to wash off.
 There are two ways to apply castor oil to hair.
 These methods can be used with either the organic or the Jamaican Black castor oil.
 If you do use the JBCO, make sure to wear old clothes while applying as it tends to stain the clothes.

 Take a few tablespoons of castor oil, depending on how thick and long your hair is.
 Using a little bit of the product at a time, work it into the scalp and hair.
-Do this, till the whole head and hair is oiled.
-Cover your hair with a shower cap and keep for one to two hours.
-If you want more intense conditioning, you could keep it overnight.
-Wash your hair after applying, you might have to rinse and repeat a few times till the oil is finally out of the hair.
+Do this, till the whole head and hair are oiled.
+Cover your hair with a shower cap and keep it on for one to two hours.
+If you want intense conditioning, you could keep it on overnight.
+Wash your hair after applying, you might have to rinse and repeat a few times till the oil is finally out of your hair.

-Mix all these oils together and apply to hair and scalp.
-If you want a bit of a spa feel to this home treatment, warm up these oil and then apply thoroughly.
+Mix all these oils together and apply it on your hair and scalp.
+If you want a bit of a spa feel to this home treatment, warm up these oils and then apply thoroughly.
 Keep for 1 hour and then rise as you would normally.
 You could also make this mixture in larger quantities and store it for later use.
-Add a capsule of vitamin E into the mixture, just to boost hair growth.
+Add a capsule of vitamin E into the mixture, to boost hair growth.